Mother holding upset baby

 Article

-4 mins
+8 mins

 There is likely to be slight differences in poo between babies depending on their age and what food or milk is being consumed.
-While infrequent bowel motions may be an indication of constipation, it is not always the case in infants.
+While infrequent bowel motions may be an indication of baby constipation, it is not always the case in infants.

-Possible causes of constipation in infants
+Possible causes of constipation in babies

 • Not enough fluid intake over the day.
 This may be due to illness, not enough feeds over the day, or hot weather causing fluid loss through sweat.